Skip to main content

 Upload and configure a minimap

-Switch to the Minimap tab.
+Expand the Minimap accordion in the side panel.
 The minimap is a customizable top-down view that helps you navigate in large scenes.
 It updates in real time based on the camera position.

 1. Select Upload minimap and upload a file that represents a top-down view of your scene, for example, a sitemap or aerial image.